Skip to Content

 The full recipe with measurements is in the recipe card below.

-Step 1: Add the cinnamon stick, bay leaves, coriander seeds, fennel seeds, black peppercorns, green cardamom pods, black cloves, and cumin seeds to a skillet.
-Dry roast for 2-3 minutes over medium heat, stirring frequently.
+Step 1: Toast a cinnamon stick, bay leaves, coriander seeds, fennel seeds, black peppercorns, green cardamom pods, black cloves, and cumin seeds in a skillet for 2-3 minutes over medium heat, stirring frequently.

 Step 2: Let the spices cool slightly and transfer them to a spice grinder in batches.
-Blend into a fine powder and move the ground spices to a food processor.
+Blend into a fine powder and move them to a food processor.

-Step 3: Add yogurt, olive oil, lemon juice, garlic, ginger, onion, tomato, chilies, paprika, kosher salt, and turmeric powder to the food processor.
-Combine into a smooth paste and set aside.
+Step 3: Add yogurt, olive oil, lemon juice, garlic, ginger, onion, tomato, chilies, paprika, kosher salt, and turmeric powder to the bowl of the food processor.
+Process into a smooth paste and set aside.

-Step 4: Score the chicken pieces and transfer them to a large bowl.
-Transfer the marinade to the bowl and toss to combine.
-Cover and marinate in the refrigerator for 6 hours (at least 30 minutes).
+Step 4: Score the chicken pieces with a sharp knife and transfer them to a large bowl.
+Pour the marinade over the chicken and toss to combine.
+Cover and marinate for at least 30 minutes, but preferably 6-24 hours.

-Step 5: Pull the chicken from the fridge and let it come to room temperature.
-Then, remove the grates and preheat the grill by setting the burners to high heat (500℉ or 260℃) for 10 minutes.
-Meanwhile, transfer the chicken to a prepared grill basket, shaking off any excess marinade.
+Step 5: Let the chicken come to room temperature.
+Then, remove the grates and preheat the grill by setting the burners to high heat for 10 minutes.
+Meanwhile, transfer the marinated chicken to a grill basket, shaking off any excess marinade.

 Step 6: Lower the grill temperature to medium-high heat or 450℉ (232℃).
 Place the basket on the grill or rest it on the flavor bars.
 Cook skin-side-down for 10 minutes.
 Flip the basket and cook for 10 minutes.